cybertec-postgresql/vip-manager/README.md

 * Edit config and start the service.

 ## Configuration
 The configuration can be passed to the executable through argument flags or through a YAML config file.
+Run `vip-manager --help` to see the available flags.

 > The location of the YAML config file can be specified with the -config flag.
 > An exemplary config file is installed into `/etc/default/vip-manager_default.yml` or is available in the vipconfig directory in the repository of the software.